Facebook Ad Pixel Medical Laboratory Technician (MLT) Courses

 (Fall)

-A survey of the clinical laboratory profession with emphasis on basic skills as it applies to the instrumentation used.
-Lecture topics include safety, venipuncture, specimen collection and handling, basic instruments, solutionmaking, quality assurance, ethics, and accrediting agencies.
+An overview of the clinical laboratory profession with emphasis on basic skills.
+Topics discussed include lab safety, venipuncture procedure, pecimen collection and handling, basic instrumentation, solutions/dilutions, quality control/quality assurance, ethics, accrediting agencies, laboratory departments and laboratory operations.
 [R-1]

 Corequisite: